Tensor network trial states for chiral topological phases in two dimensions and a no-go theorem in any dimension: Non--free-fermion phases

 The norm-square of the product wavefunction is (at long distances) again a plasma, but with exponent $Q$ times larger.
 A renormalization-group (RG) analysis applies to these plasmas \cite{kosterlitz}, and shows that for asymptotically small positive fugacity, screening occurs for $Q\leq 2$.
-For $Q=2$, the screening length is exponentially large as $|\kappa_1|\to0$.
-In this case, the TNS is in the same topological phase as the Laughlin $\nu=1/2$ state for bosons, referred to as the semion, or SU($2$) level $1$, phase (the wavefunctions look more similar if we again apply the particle-hole transformation on the 1 orbitals).
-This can be understood, as the fields in two-dimensional conformal field theory that represent the bosons \cite{MR} correspond to the $S^+$ and $S^-$ currents of SU(2) current algebra, with conformal weight $1$.
-The operator product of these generates also the $S^z$ or U(1) current.
-The state possesses fractional-statistics vortex excitations (semions) that carry fractional U(1) charge, and there are two ground states for the system on a finite torus with periodic boundary conditions.
+For $Q=2$, the screening length is exponentially large in $1/|\kappa_1|$ as $|\kappa_1|\to0$.
+In this case, the TNS is in the same topological phase as the Laughlin $\nu=1/2$ state for bosons, or SU($2$) level $1$, phase.
+The state possesses fractional-statistics vortex excitations (semions) that carry fractional U(1) charge, and there are two (or more, possibly depending on the parent Hamiltonian) ground states for the system on a finite torus with periodic boundary conditions.
 For $Q>2$, the plasma does not screen at small $|\kappa_1|$, but does at sufficiently large $|\kappa_1|$, and then corresponds to the $1/Q$ Laughlin state.
+This construction can be extended to obtain, for example, the non-Abelian SU($2$) level $k>1$ Chern-Simons theory \cite{witten}, or the Read-Rezayi states for bosons \cite{rr99,cgt}.
+For these TNSs, we do not at present have parent Hamiltonians.